Anna-amon/Anna-amon/README.md

-Hi! :wave: :sunflower:
+Hello! :wave: :sunflower:
+I'm a data analyst, with a background in the legal and charity sector.
 You'll find my projects below...

 ![Example Image](mountain_email.jpg)